 In addition to his administrative responsibilities, M.J. has taught multiple courses for the College of Business and Economics.
 For example, his Entrepreneurship course focuses on the entrepreneurial mindset, and encourages students to learn practices, habits, and tools used by serial entrepreneurs.
 With the intent of bringing the library world and startup community together he helped organize the first ever Library-themed Startup Weekend.
 This event brought librarians, designers, developers and business minds together to pitch and prototype new library ideas in 54 hours.

 M.J.’s research interests include applied creativity, design thinking and business model design.
-Recently he was accepted in to the 2016-2017 cohort of the Association of Research Libraries Leadership Fellows Program.
+Recently he completed the Association of Research Libraries Leadership Fellows Program.

 When time permits M.J. doodles, plays with Lego and runs a small company that specializes in creative problem solving.
 He has facilitated sessions with libraries and associations across the country, including University of Toronto Libraries, Association of Research Libraries, University of British Columbia Library and Niagara College.

 - Jan 2019